-Our goal with Open Source Bridge is to gather a diverse citizenry and inspire one another to make the world a better place through open source technology and open culture principles.
+Open Source Bridge’s purpose is to gather a diverse citizenry and inspire one another to make the world a better place through open source technology and open culture principles.

-In this regard, Open Source Bridge is unique among the landscape of community-driven technology conferences.
-Rather than focusing on a single language, platform, or knowledge-set, we strive to unite those working across the spectrum of open technology and culture.
+This makes Open Source Bridge stand out from other community-driven technology conferences.
+Instead of focusing on a single language, platform, or area of knowledge, we work to unite people across the spectrum of open technology and culture.

-As such, we are looking for people from all experience areas to submit talk proposals.
-Your background can be web development, project management, open hardware engineering, security, quality assurance, data visualization, user experience, etc. If you work or play in open source, we want to hear from you.
-Let us know how you are improving your communities, small or large.
-All speaking experience levels welcome.
+If you work or play in open source, we want to hear from you.
+Let us know how you are building your communities, small or large.
+All speaking experience levels are welcome.

-Some talks from last year that we really liked and felt captured the spirit of our event include:
+Some talks from past years that we really liked and felt captured the spirit of our event include:

 - Why You Need to Host 100 New Wikis Just for Yourself, Ward Cunningham